Lbongard/congress_pipeline/README.md

 * Files are loaded into staging tables and parsed into final fact/dim tables using DBT

 # Dashboard
 In addition to the pipeline, I've created a [streamlit app](https://congress-pipeline-4347055658.us-central1.run.app/) to allow users to interact with the data.
-The instance of the data pipeline which feeds the app is hosted on a Google Cloud VM and runs every weeknight.
+The instance of the data pipeline which feeds the app is hosted on a Google Cloud VM and runs weekly.
 The Streamlit app runs on a Google Cloud Run instance.